aerospike-community/aerospike-perseus/README.md

 - UDF: The number of threads that run a simple operation using UDF (LUA) on a single record and return the result.
 - Search: The number of threads that use a secondary index to retrieve a unique record.
 - UDFAgg: The number of threads that use a secondary index to retrieve a group of records, aggregate them, and return the result.
+- BatchW: The number of threads that send batch write queries.
+The number of record in each batch is defined by BatchSize in configuration.yaml.

 Note: because updates, reads, SI queries, expressions, and UDF all depend on the samples stored in the AutoDiscardingList, and the list only being populated by writes, you always need to have some writer threads writing a record at the beginning until some samples are stored in the memory of the app.
 Running the application with 0 writer threads from the beginning won't yield a meaningful result.